-The Lower Flint-Ochlockonee Water Planning Council is charged with developing this Regional Water Plan.
+The Lower Flint-Ochlockonee Water Planning Council is charged with developing this Plan.
 The Council includes up to 30 members from throughout the water planning region, which includes 14 counties and 50 towns and cities.
 Members are appointed by the Governor, the Lieutenant Governor, and the Speaker of the House.
-The Council has been active since 2009, when it initiated the development of the first version of this Plan.
-This plan reflects the revisions from the second update to the plan.
-The Council completed review and revision of this Plan from 2021 to 2023.